 - Place a CO detector on each floor of your home and swap out the batteries annually.

 - Keep all potential sources of combustion, such as bedding, paper, or clothing, a distance over three feet away from fireplaces, furnaces, stoves, or space heaters.

 - Before igniting a fire in the fireplace, always check to confirm the chimney damper is open and unobstructed.

 - Do not leave portable heaters or fireplaces alone.
 Turn off space heaters and ensure all embers in the fireplace are totally extinguished before going to bed or leaving home.

 - Space heaters should always be situated on the floor, and on a hard, nonflammable surface, like ceramic tile.
 Keep kids and furbabies away from space heaters.

 - When purchasing a new space heater, purchase a model that turns off automatically if the heater tumbles over.

 - Don’t use a stove to warm your home.

 - Have fireplaces, chimneys, gas or oil furnaces, and coal and wood stoves professionally checked and cleaned every year.

-The best thing you can do for your furnace is to ensure it’s not only ready to keep you warm all winter but also safe, is to call for your furnace tune-up.
-During your furnace tune-up, Peitz Service Experts will check to be sure your furnace is operating safely with a full multi-point inspection and cleaning.
-Call 605-223-0307 today and find out how you can save on a heating tune-up through November 25th.
+The ideal thing you can do for your heating system is to ensure it’s not only up to the task of keeping you warm all winter but also safe, is to call for your furnace tune-up.
+During your furnace tune-up, Peitz Service Experts will check to make sure your heating system is operating safely with a full multi-point inspection and cleaning.
+Call 605-223-0307 today and learn how you can save on a heating tune-up through November 25th.